AdaCore/training_material/courses/rust_essentials/160_lifetimes/04-lifetime_elision.rst

 -  If there is only one input lifetime, it is used for the return value

--  If the first parameter is :rust:`self`, that lifetime is used
+-  If first parameter is :rust:`self`, that lifetime is used

 .. note::